dastrukar/hideous-helmet/readme.md

 * `hhw` hud helmet

-## Balancing
+## Balancing features
 > All the features listed below are toggleable

 ### Armour Nerf
 Due to the introduction of helmets, any armour's head protection has been reduced.
-This affects enemies too.\
+This affects enemies too.

 ### Enemies wear helmets
 Enemies that spawn/drop helmets can also wear them, allowing them to benefit from it. (only applies if they actually have one)\